- posted: Jun. 11, 2014

 Suits based on fraud, concealment, misrepresentation or failure to disclose must be brought within three (3) years from when the fraud or non-disclosure was discovered or should have been discovered according to California Code of Civil Procedure Section 338.
 The owner must prove the builder or contractor lied about or withheld information from the owner that breached his or her duty within the terms of the contract.

-If you have any construction-related questions, do not hesitate to contact one of our experienced attorneys at Garcia & Gurney, ALC.
+If you have any construction-related questions, do not hesitate to contact one of our experienced attorneys at Garcia & Gurney A Law Corporation.

 Photo Credit: gregor_y via Compfight cc